kshetline/aw-clock/README.md

 Adafruit provides its own instructions on initial set-up of their GPS HAT here: https://learn.adafruit.com/adafruit-ultimate-gps-hat-for-raspberry-pi/pi-setup

-...but I’m including some extra details and clarifications below for the particular steps that helped with this clock set-up.
-Most important for Raspberry Pi 5 users was my discovery, not yet documented on the Adafruit website, was the need to add `dtparam=uart0_console` at the end of `/boot/firmware/config.txt` in order to get serial data from the GPS HAT.
+...but I’m including some clarifications below for the particular steps that helped with this clock set-up.
+Most important for Raspberry Pi 5 users was learning that, with the Raspberry Pi 5, serial data from the GPS HAT comes in on a differently-name serial port by default if you start with using `sudo raspi-config` as described below.

 As documented by Adafruit, I used `sudo raspi-config` to disable shell access via the serial console while leaving the serial hardware enabled.
 Then I installed GPS and NTP tools as follows: